tuomaseerola/OSMR/README.md

 ## The way this repository has been coordinated

-Collaborative work, online GitHub repository, multiple authors responsible for specific sections.
-[IN PROGRESS]
+This is collaborative exercise, coordinated via online GitHub repository, where multiple authors will be responsible for specific sections.
+[Authors, timeline, etc. to be determined]